rl-institut/offgridders/README.md

 * Off-grid SHS
 * Backup systems (diesel generator, SHS, ...) to ensure reliable supply of consumers connected to weak national grids

-If you have questions regarding the tool's execution or it's code pieces, please drop an issue so that by time I can build an FAQ for offgridders as well as improve its features.
+If you have questions regarding the tool's execution or it's code pieces, please drop an issue so that as time goes by, I can build an FAQ for offgridders as well as improve its features.

 *) previous working name: oesmot - Open Electricity System Modelling and Optimization Tool